fun4seb/GitNotes/2020 ~ Fall/GEOG298/GEOG298 - Week 1+2.md

 - Ecosystems have different functions, many of which **benefit humans**
 	- **These functions include:** trees absorbing carbon and releasing oxygen, coral reefs and mangroves protecting coastal areas from waves, fish harvested from rivers as food, pollination by bees and other insects

+> Well-Being ~ "A state of being with others and the natural env’t that arises when human needs are met, act to pursue goals and satisfied with their way of life"

+- **"Well-being"** refers to **human well-being**, as the prosperity and health of an ecosystem directly effects the quality of life and wellbeing of the people who inhabit it, related to the concept of **function** and how a system benefits humans; **Maintain healthy and stable ecosystems is in humanity's best interest**

-## The Adaptive Cycle
+# The Adaptive Cycle
 ![](http://environmentacademy.org/asset-v1:UNEP+ENV001+2020+type@asset+block/2322b.jpg "Adaptive Cycle")

 - The adaptive cycle describes the dynamics that occur at one level (geographical and temporal scale); These adaptive cycles oscillate between 2 major phases:
-	1. **From exploitation (r) to conservation (k)**, during which capital accumulates and components of the ecosystem become more connected.
+	1. **Fore-loop = From exploitation (r) to conservation (k)**, during which capital accumulates and components of the ecosystem become more connected.
-		- **The fore loop**, which corresponds to the first phase in the previous depiction, is characterized by the accumulation of capital, by stability and conservation.
+		- Corresponds to the **first phase** in the previous depiction, is characterized by the accumulation of capital, by stability and conservation.
-	2. **From release (Ω) to reorganization (α)**, which is a phase of rapid reorganization also called creative destruction, during which “novel recombinations can unexpectedly seed experiments that lead to innovations in the next cycle”
+	2. **Back-loop = From release (Ω) to reorganization (α)**, which is a phase of rapid reorganization also called creative destruction, during which “novel recombinations can unexpectedly seed experiments that lead to innovations in the next cycle”
-		- **The back loop**, which corresponds to the second phase in the previous depiction, is characterized by uncertainty, novelty, and experimentation **(creative destruction)**
+		- Corresponds to the **second phase** in the previous depiction, is characterized by uncertainty, novelty, and experimentation **(creative destruction)**
 	- These two phases serve two different purposes: The first maximizes production and accumulation **(growth and stability)** while the second maximizes invention and re-assortment **(change and variety)**.
 The two cannot take place simultaneously, but rather take place **sequentially**

-### Panarchies
+## Panarchies
-- The adaptive cycles occur at one single level geographically and temporally, several such embedded adaptive cycles make up a **panarchy**
+- The adaptive cycle occurs at one single level geographically and temporally, several such embedded adaptive cycles make up a **panarchy**

 ![](https://www.resalliance.org/files/key-concepts/Panarchy.jpg "Panarchy")